 Yeah, we know – more work.
 But…GA4 will also possess three new metrics within its reporting.

 First, we will have “engaged sessions.”
 According to Google, this metric counts the number of “sessions that lasted longer than 10 seconds, had a conversion event or had two or more screen or page views.”
 Average engagement times per session is the “user engagement duration per session.”
 In other words, this tracks the duration of time the user is legitimately engaging with the page (with the page being the primary window that is being viewed on one’s screen).
 Lastly, we have “engagement rate.”
 This metric is the ratio of engaged sessions in comparison to the total number of sessions that you have.
 Digital marketers will need to quickly become acclimated to these new metrics, which will replace other metrics we all know and love, like bounce rate.
 Yes, a world without bounce rate is coming soon, and the time to prepare is now.

 We know we threw a lot at you!
 Cookieless data, event-based tracking, new metrics – my head hurts.
 Believe it or not, this only captures a small snippet of how we’re entering a new frontier of digital analytics with the advent of GA4.
 Other areas, such as data modeling and reporting lag time, are conversations for another time.
 But if you haven’t begun migrating to GA4, now is the time!

 Don’t worry, you’re in good hands!
-The Ward Group is used to adapting to change in the digital media world, and this is no exception.
+As one of DesignRush's top digital marketing agencies, The Ward Group is used to adapting to change in the digital media world, and this is no exception.
 Contact The Ward Group today to get started!